Output Sounds Polished But Is Not Actionable

 You described actionable but did not show it.
 The model defaults to its training average of “actionable”, which is mostly still prose.

-How to spot it: prompt describes form without showing one.
+How to spot it: your prompt describes the form without showing one instance of it.

 Modern chat models hedge on open questions to avoid being wrong.
-Hedging hides artifacts behind “may”, “might”, “depending on”.
+Hedging hides artifacts behind “may”, “might”, and “depending on”.
+This is the same tendency that shows up as over-disclaiming in Opus 4.7-class models; the fix is to forbid the hedge words explicitly (Step 3).

 How to spot it: every other sentence has a hedge word.